netdust/stackedWP/README.md

 ## Getting Started

-Install with composer, update npm and look into the Makefile
+Configure .env.local, composer install and look into the Makefile on how to continue